hack-technicolor/hack-technicolor/docs/Resources.md

 !!! info "Decrypted RBI _v.s._ bank dumps"
     Decrypted RBI firmwares are the same as `bank_1` or `bank_2` dumps except for their first four bytes.
 A correctly decrypted RBI starts with a sequence of four `0xFF`.
 You can edit these bytes to `0x00` and use the resulting file as a bank dump to be restored.

+!!! warning "Devices that use ubifs filesystems"
+    You *cannot* use these commands on partitions that contain `ubifs` filesystems.

 ### Making dumps